bodhio/beautiful-jekyll/_posts/2018-07-17-Marcus-Aurelius-Bust.md

 I thought it would be nice to create a print which honours the eternal soul of the last great emperor of Rome.

-During the summer months, my local print studio (Morley College), so this was my first shot of trying to print at home and definitely won't be the last.
+During the summer months my local print studio (Morley College) is closed, so this was my first shot of trying to print at home and definitely won't be the last.

-This is my first print for sale in my [online shop](https://bodhio.bigcartel.com).
+This print may be for sale in my **[online shop](https://bodhio.bigcartel.com).**

 Also, in the future I want to make a two-layer print of Marcus Aurelius with a gradient background to create a <a href="https://www.esquire.com/entertainment/music/a47793/what-happened-to-vaporwave/" target="_blabk">vaporwave</a> aesthetic.